francy1010/lrx_http_flooder/README.md

 To stop the attack, press:

 objectivec
-Copy
-Edit
 CTRL + C
 ✅ Troubleshooting
-If you encounter errors related to Python libraries, reinstall them:
+If you encounter errors related to Python libraries, reinstall them: pip install --force-reinstall requests matplotlib

-bash
-Copy
-Edit
-pip install --force-reinstall requests matplotlib
-If the script doesn’t execute, make sure it has executable permissions:
+If the script doesn’t execute, make sure it has executable permissions: chmod +x lrx_http_flooder.py

-bash
-Copy
-Edit
-chmod +x lrx_http_flooder.py
 ⚠️ Disclaimer
 This tool is intended for educational and testing purposes only.
 Unauthorized use of this tool on third-party systems is illegal and punishable by law.
 Use responsibly and only on systems you own or have permission to test.